 There is nothing a competitor can do to harm your ranking or have your site removed from our index.

-In 2003, they changed that statement into:
+In 2003, they changed that statement to:

 There is almost nothing a competitor can do to harm your ranking or have your site removed from our index